Pacific Southwest, Region 9: Superfund

 Who is Involved

-This site is being addressed through Federal actions.
+This site was being addressed through Federal actions.
 The United States Army is the land owner and responsible party.
 The Army completed the cleanup under oversight from USEPA and Hawaii Department of Health.
+The site was deleted from the National Priorities List in 2000.

 Immediate Actions: In 1986, the Army installed a groundwater treatment system, consisting of an air stripper, on four existing production wells to remove or reduce concentrations of TCE in the drinking water used at the base.
 The State has been monitoring the groundwater since the contamination was discovered.